scrabill/food-or-foe/README.md

 rails s
 ```

-To play, open `frontend/index.html` in a browser
+To play, open `frontend/index.html` in a browser.
+If you encounter any bugs or glitches while playing, please open an issue so that I can look into finding a fix.

 ## API Endpoints